This stained glass mirror is

 the level I'm at now than I have ever given it credit.
 It allowed me to

-to invent and
+practice, practice, practice, and to invent and

 this stage, I want to encourage you to constantly push yourselves to